• Skip to primary navigation

 Instructions

-• Cut the eggplants lengthwise in halves.
+• Cut the eggplants in half lengthwise.
 Then cut crosswise into about 1/2-inch thick chunks.
-Cut the pepper into about 1-inch long pieces.
+Cut the peppers into about 1-inch long pieces.
+Combine all the seasoning ingredients in a small bowl.

 gaji 2Bbokkeum 2B1 e1534993636485 - Gaji Bokkeum (Spicy Stir-fried Eggplants)